Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Some passwords that would not be learned properly when password randomization was disabled (eg. Zero Rando) will now be learned.
   - Some passwords will get replaced in their original text in a more clean fashion (just replacing the password instead of a whole phrase).
   - Trash paper that spawns from destroyed barrels and trash cans won't be on fire if spawned in water.
 This prevents a crash when destroying burning barrels that are floating in water.
+  - Alarm sounder panels will become confused when hit by EMP damage, even when not actively sounding an alarm.
+While confused, the panel will not be able to be used by enemies.
   - GMDX/VMD: Enemies who get helmets randomly added or removed will properly take damage as though they do or do not have helmets.

 </details>